rcky844/knowledge-handbook/Chemistry/Planet Earth/Fundamentals of Chemistry/Classification of matter.md

 - Copper ($\ce{Cu}$)

 ## Compounds
-**Compounds** are substances composed of <u>two or more elements chemically joined together</u>.
+**Compounds** are substances composed of <span class="hi-green">two or more elements chemically joined together</span>.
 They can be broken down into simpler substances by chemical methods.

 *Examples*:
 - Sodium chloride ($\ce{NaCl}$)